 Funding applications for time-sensitive projects only for approval at a fall special town meeting are due on the Tuesday before the second Wednesday in June by noon at Town Offices.
 Applicants must be prepared to demonstrate why the project needs expedited approval.

-It is recommended that applicants attend a CPC meeting to answer questions.
+It is recommended that applicants attend a CPC meeting to answer questions as early in the process as possible.

+Endorsement by the relevant town board or committee must occur within 60 days of submission of the application for the funding process to continue.

 The legal limitations on the use of CPA funds are summarized in the attachment.
 If you are in doubt about your project’s eligibility, you are encouraged to submit an application so that the Committee can determine eligibility.